Assistant Professor · Civil & Environmental Engineering

 Graduate Research Assistant

-May 2022 – Present
+May 2022 – Jun 2026

 Graduate Teaching Assistant

-University of Oklahoma, School of Civil Engineering & Environmental Science, Norman, OK, USA
+School of Civil Engineering & Environmental Science, University of Oklahoma, Norman, OK, USA

 Senior Lecturer

-January 2022 – Present (study leave)
+Jan 2022 – Jun 2026 (study leave)

 Daffodil International University, Dhaka, Bangladesh